 Displacement - Reactivation

-In the first years after the Turkish Invasion, the football team was the only team of the club that was reactivated (1975 – 76).
+In the first years after the Turkish Invasion, the football team was the only team of the club that was reinitiated (1975 – 76).

-During the General Assembly of AEK which was held at the premises of Apollonas in Lemesos, on August 25, 1976, AEK’s members decided to merge the club’s football team with the football team of PAEK Kyrenias.
-A new attempt to reactivate the club came in 2000 when a group of club members decided to set the basis for the development and the promotion of the club in the sports life of Cyprus.
-The first stages were difficult but gradually the efforts bore fruit.
+During the General Assembly of AEK which was held at the premises of Apollonas in Lemesos, on the 25th of August 1976, AEK’s members decided to merge the club’s football team with PAEK Kyrenias ‘s football team.
+A new attempt to reinitiate the club came in 2000 when a group of club members decided to laid the foundations for the development and the promotion of the club in the sports life of Cyprus.
+The beginning was difficult but the efforts gradually bore fruit.

 AEK’s recent achievements

 The first important distinction of the club came in 2005 when the volleyball team participated in the CEV CUP.
 President of the club during that time was Damianos Hadjidamianou.
-The games took place in France from November 11 to November 13 and the team managed to climb to the third place, a place that highlighted AEK’s notable athletic efforts and promoted at the same time the occupied town of Karavas at an international level.
+The games took place in France from the 11th of November 11 to the 13th, and the team managed to climb to third place, highlighting AEK’s notable athletic efforts and at the same time promiting the occupied town of Karavas at on an international level.

-The most important distinctions of AEK came in 2010 when the volleyball team won the First Division Cup.
-The game took place on April 23, 2010 at Spyros Kyprianos stadium against the former champion Anorthosis.
-The game was exciting and the results were 3-2 in favor of POKKA AEK Karava Lampousa.
+The most important of AEK’s distinctions came in 2010 when the volleyball team won the First Division Cup.
+The game took place on the 23rd of April at the Spyros Kyprianos stadium against the former champion, Anorthosis.
+The game was exciting and the results were 3-2 in favour of POKKA AEK Karava Lambousa.
 This distinction made the people of Karavas, the citizens of the area of Kyrenia and all the fans of the club extremely proud.

-The same year, the volleyball team won the Super -Cup with 3-1.
+That very same year, the volleyball team won the Super -Cup, scoring 3-1.
 The Super-Cup is a game organized annually by the Cyprus Volleyball Federation.
 Only the title and Cup holder teams have the right to compete in it.
-The game was held on October 22, 2010.
+The game was held on the 22nd of October 2010.

-The second place enabled AEK to participate in international games.
+This second place enabled AEK to participate in international games.
 In December 2011, AEK participated in the CEV Challenge Cup, where the volleyball team beat the Austrian team Hot Volleys with 3-0 set in both games in Vienna and Cyprus.
-In 2012, AEK proceeded to winning the Finnish team Lacapa Ravonec.
-AEK’s volleyball team managed to qualify for the 16th finals, gaining essential experiences and positive exposure through the media.
+In 2012, AEK proceeded to win the Finnish team Lacapa Ravonec.
+AEK’s volleyball team managed to qualify for the 16th finals, gaining essential experiences and positive exposure by the media.

-Big goals and great desires.
-All are interconnected with the love and pride for the occupied town of Karavas.
-The president and members of the club, the sponsors and friends of AEK Karava Lampousa reassure people that they will do their best so that the notable course of AEK in the athletic life of Cyprus continues until the blessed day of return to its motherland, the unforgettable town of Karavas.
+Big goals and great desires- these are all interconnected with the love and pride for the occupied town of Karavas.
+The president and members of the club, the sponsors and the friends of AEK Karava Lambousa reassure people that they will do their best so that the notable course of AEK in the Cypriot sports scene continues until the blessed day of return to its motherland, the unforgettable town of Karavas.